-Irish people are renowned around the world for their warmness and good humour.
-While it’s undeniable that much of their reputation has warped into stereotype, the reality is that many Irish people are just as friendly and funny as they’re reputed to be.
+Irish people are renowned around the world for their warmness and good humor.
+While it’s undeniable that much of their reputation has warped into a stereotype, the reality is that many Irish people are just as friendly and funny as they’re reputed to be.

 Ireland Is an Enchanting Mix of Old and New